summerfieldlab/summerfieldlab.github.io/home.md

 If you would like to apply to the lab as a prospective graduate student (2026 entry), please can you complete this [form](https://docs.google.com/forms/d/e/1FAIpQLScxRnZr2NtpwPiW5Ge0bYdK2JeVewAaOziJY-HdNOFtv7wICw/viewform) before November 1st, 2025.

+Chris does not travel by air to give talks.
+See my [flightless professors](https://flightlessprofessors.wordpress.com/) page.

 For more about us and our work, please follow the menu links above.